United Airlines plane engine shoots out fire after hitting an animal on takeoff

 (CNN) — Dramatic video shows the fiery moments after a United Airlines Boeing 737-800 hit an animal on takeoff from Denver International Airport on Sunday.

-“Every once in a while a little burst of plane (is) coming out the right engine,” air traffic control warned the pilots, as heard on audio captured by the website LiveATC.net.
+“Every once in a while a little burst of flame (is) coming out the right engine,” air traffic control warned the pilots, as heard on audio captured by the website LiveATC.net.

 “Yeah, affirm, we think we lost our right motor,” the pilot responded.